achingbrain/electron-adventure/exercises/hello_world/problem.md

 To finish this exercise, open `/src/index.html` and create a button with the id 'my-first-button' which when clicked shows the text 'Electron is great' in an element with the id 'my-first-text'.

-Once you have done this, package your application and verify your steps:
+Once you have done this, package your application and verify your steps from the `my-first-app` directory:

 ```
 $ npm run package
-$ electron-adventure verify /path/to/my-first-app/out/my-first-app-darwin-x64/my-first-app.app/Contents/MacOS/my-first-app
+$ electron-adventure verify
 ```

 Don't forget to run `electron-forge package` after each change to your app.